 Niacinamide can reduce hyperpigmentation for glowing skin

 Hyperpigmentation occurs when there is an excess of melanin pigments on your skin.
 This is the result of a myriad of factors which can include sun damage, hormones, trauma to your skin, medications and down to your skin type.
-Studies that show that 5% niacinamide can help block the enzyme responsible for producing melanin to reduce appearance of dark spots and even out skin tone.
+Studies that show that 5% niacinamide can block the enzyme responsible for producing melanin, making it an effective skincare ingredient to target hyperpigmentation and even out skin tone.

 Niacinamide can reduce appearance of enlarged pores

 Niacinamide is thought to work its magic on minimizing pores by working on the lining of the pores.
 This helps prevent debris from getting clogged in the pores.
 When a clog does form, the skin tries to compensate by enlarging and this results in enlarged pores.
 This is why niacinamide is so helpful in visibly minimizing pores.

 Niacinamide can fight free radical damage that causes signs of ageing